temporal-community/miab-build-invincible-apps-ruby/README.md

 4. Open the Web UI and walk through the Event History, highlighting the following things:
    1. The input and output to the Workflow
-   2. The input and output to each Activity, noting how the input to the `getLocationInfo` Activity was the output from the `getIP` Activity.
+   2. The input and output to each Activity, noting how the input to the `GetLocationInfo` Activity was the output from the `GetIP` Activity.
    3. The timeline view
    4. Anything else you find interesting that you wish to point out, or any anecdotes on how you use the Web UI